Saxon Battle Strategies and Tactics in Early Medieval Warfare

 The Shield Wall: Foundation of Saxon Defensive Tactics

-The most iconic Saxon battle formation was the shield wall (skjaldborg in Old Norse, scildweall in Old English).
+The most iconic Saxon battle formation was the shield wall (scildweall in Old English).
 Warriors stood shoulder to shoulder, overlapping their wooden shields to create a continuous barrier of wood and iron.
-The front rank crouched low, covering their bodies from neck to knee, while rear ranks raised shields overhead to deflect missiles—a formation sometimes called the “testudo” or “shield roof.”
+The front rank crouched low, covering their bodies from neck to knee, while rear ranks raised shields overhead to deflect missiles—a formation sometimes called the shield roof.
 Spears thrust through gaps, and axes swung over the top.
-This was not merely a passive defense; an advancing shield wall could push forward like a slow-moving wall of death.
+This was not merely a passive defense; an advancing shield wall could push forward like a slow-moving wall of death, pressing against the enemy line until it gave way under the strain.

 Strengths of the Shield Wall

 The shield wall was supremely effective against cavalry charges and massed infantry assaults.
 Horses would refuse to crash into a solid line of shields, and attacking infantry faced a dense hedge of spear points.
 The formation exploited the discipline and morale of Saxon warriors: breaking the shield wall required immense courage and coordination.
-At the Battle of Brunanburh (937 AD), Æthelstan’s shield wall held against a coalition of Scots, Britons, and Vikings, securing English dominance in the north.
+At the Battle of Brunanburh in 937 AD, Æthelstan's shield wall held against a coalition of Scots, Britons, and Vikings, securing English dominance in the north.
+The battle, described in a contemporary poem, highlights how the shield wall could absorb and repulse repeated assaults when properly anchored on difficult terrain.

 Weaknesses and Counter-Tactics